Healthcare Areas

 What do you see?

-- Are there differences in the follow-up rates between the mainly urban zones or Primary Care Networks (PCNs) (Calgary and Edmonton) compared to the more rural zones or PCNs (North, Central, South)?
+- How do Emergency Department (ED) visit rates for minor conditions differ between the mainly urban zones or Primary Care Network (PCNs) (Calgary and Edmonton) compared to more rural zones or PCNs (North, Central, South)?
 What might account for these differences?

-- Are follow-up rates changing over time?
+- Are ED visit rates for minor conditions changing over time?
 What might account for this?

 Why is it meaningful?